altocodenl/cell/readme.md

         online 0
 ```

-Abridged line fourdata will be *the* way in which we represent data in cell.
+This abridged text format will be *the* way in which we represent data in cell.
+From now on, you can consider fourdata and this text representation to be indistinguishable.

 ### [ASIDE FOR EXPERIENCED PROGRAMMERS] alf vs JSON